 Using the Online Debugging with Java Lambda Functions

-Integrate Thundra Java agent with your Lambda function using one of the available integration options.
+Integrate Thundra’s Java agent with your Lambda function using one of the available integration options.

-Enable the online debugging using by adding the
+Enable the online debugging feature by adding the

-You can disable the Online Debugging once you completed your debugging session.
+You can disable the Online Debugging once you complete your debugging session.

-thundra_agent_lambda_debugger_auth_token environment variable to the authentication token that you can get from the Thundra console.
-This way, Thundra will start your function in debug mode.
-You will be able to connect your function from your IDE to start the debugging session.
+thundra_agent_lambda_debugger_auth_token environment variable to the authentication token that you receive from the Thundra console.
+By doing this, Thundra will start your function in debug mode and you will be able to connect your function from your IDE to start the debugging session.

-Online Debugging feature is disabled by default.
-However if you want to disable it explicitly, you can set
+The online debugging feature is disabled by default.
+However, if you want to manually disable it, you can set the

-thundra_agent_lambda_debugger_enable environment variable to the false .
-In that case even if you have
+thundra_agent_lambda_debugger_enable environment variable to false.
+This ensures that even if you have

-In order to match the two end of an online debugging session which are your lambda function invocation and your local IDE, Thundra uses session names.
-When you enable the online debugging in your lambda function session name is set to the predefined value
+In order to match the two ends of an online debugging session (your Lambda function invocation and your local IDE), Thundra uses session names.
+When you enable online debugging in your Lambda function, the session name is set to the predefined value “

 thundra_agent_lambda_debugger_session_name environment variable.

-Thundra broker establishes communication between your Lambda function and IDE.
-It receives data from Lambda function and forward to your IDE.
-To reduce overhead during this transmission process, you need to select a broker host that provides shortest path for your Lambda and IDE.
-Broker host need to be close to Lambda or your IDE location.
+Thundra’s broker establishes communication between your Lambda function and IDE by receiving data from the Lambda function and then forwarding it to your IDE.
+To reduce overhead during this transmission process, you need to select a broker host that provides the shortest pathway between your Lambda and IDE.
+Similarly, the broker host needs to be close to your Lambda function or your IDE location.

-Thundra provides a broker host on Oregon by default.
-Moreover, we support different broker hosts listed below.
+Thundra provides a broker host in Oregon by default, but we also support different broker hosts (listed below).
 You can select a broker host and set it to the

-thundra_agent_lambda_debugger_broker_hostenvironment variable to reduce latency during debugging session.
+thundra_agent_lambda_debugger_broker_host environment variable to reduce latency during a debugging session.

 debug.thundra.io (us-west-2 - Oregon)